-CaresStack eases the patient reach out with Custom Campaigns that targets a specific subset of your patients to fill your schedules, promote special offers and reactivate lost patients.
+CaresStack eases the patient reach out with Custom Campaigns that target a specific subset of your patients to fill your schedules, promote special offers and reactivate lost patients.

-When you invest your time in building a set of loyal customers, you are actually turning them to be the best advocates for your practice.
-This in turn builds trust and business reputation – the most important ingredients required to build a successful dental practice.
+When you invest your time in building a set of loyal customers, you are actually turning them into the best advocates for your practice.
+This, in turn, builds trust and business reputation–the most important ingredients required to build a successful dental practice.

 The same applies to your dental patients too.
-With tons of online platforms and review sites available at your fingertips, it’s a no-man’s-guess that your practice will be Googled before your new patient visits.
-So building that online presence and getting your patient responses out there is of paramount importance to keep those new patients coming.
+With many online platforms and review sites available at your fingertips, it’s a no-man’s-guess that your practice will be Googled before your new patient visits.
+So building that online presence and getting your patient responses out there is paramount to keep those new patients coming.

 Getting an online patient review can be a tricky problem to solve.
 For one, it’s awkward to ask your patients to take out their smartphones, go to a site and do a review, that’s more than a favor.
 Two, when to ask and who is the right person at the practice to initiate the request may all be undecided and happen ad-hoc if going unplanned.

 The best practice is to not ask for a review.
-Ask for their opinion about the experience at your practice.
-Build a conversation before they leave and put in pertinent questions that go beyond the usual customary ones like “Was everything okay?”
+Ask for their opinion about their experience at your practice.
+Build a conversation before they leave and put in pertinent questions that go beyond the usual, customary ones like “Was everything okay?”

 “ A jump from three to five stars means 25% more website visits”

 The other thing is to simplify the process.
-With the right practice management software, you must be having the in-built functionality to get an online patient review from every outgoing patient.
+With the right practice management software, you must have the built-in functionality to get an online patient review from every outgoing patient.

-CareStack goes a step further where you have the power to selectively push review requests to patients during check-out.
-With options to personalize the review request and managing it across different platforms all from within the software, CareStack ensures that your practice employs the smartest way to build your brand online.
+CareStack goes a step further, where you can selectively push review requests to patients during check-out.
+With options to personalize the review request and manage it across different platforms, all from within the software, CareStack ensures that your practice employs the smartest way to build your brand online.